woheller69/whoBIRD/README.md

 ## Detection Notifications

 If a bird is detected, its name will be briefly displayed.
 For a detailed list of all detections, navigate to the View tab.
+There you can also backup, share, or delete the database containing your observations.

 ## Customization Options